 Increased mud viscosity will reduce shaker screen capacity.
-As a rule, the capacity will be reduced about 2 percent for every 10 percent increase in viscosity.
+As a rule, the capacity will be reduced by about 2 percent for every 10 percent increase in viscosity.
 Often, it is necessary to start with coarse screens and change to finer screens as the flow rate is decreased or the drilled solids content is reduced.
 Where flow rates are low, it has sometimes been possible to screen high-weight muds with two shale shakers using screens as fine as 200 mesh.

 If the pounds of drilled solids removed by the shale shaker per day can be estimated, this number divided into the shaker rental and screen replacement costs will give the cost per pound of solids removed.
 A comparison of these two numbers will indicate the advantage derived from the shaker.
 In most situations, the shaker costs will be less than dilution costs from spud to total depth.

 Muds that retard dispersion or lift the cuttings out of the hole in a minimum length of time also aid screening efficiency.
-This insures that the particles remain as large as possible, thus allowing the maximum amount to be removed by screening.
-Oil muds are particularly good at inhibiting dispersion of shale particles.
-Normally, a fine-screen shaker will control buildup of drilled solids content in an oil mud with only a minimum amount of dilution being necessary.
+This ensures that the particles remain as large as possible, thus allowing the maximum amount to be removed by screening.
+Oil muds are particularly good at inhibiting the dispersion of shale particles.
+Normally, a fine-screen shaker will control the buildup of drilled solids content in an oil mud with only a minimum amount of dilution being necessary.